 Finite element analysis

 is a critical tool for engineering assessment that requires knowledge of industry software, accurate modelling and meshing methods, and application of appropriate boundary conditions.
 Applied loads and stresses, including thermal transients, can be assessed by applying linear elastic, elastic-plastic, and inelastic creep stress analyses for situations where engineering design or life assessment must be evaluated.
-For example, dynamic analysis of piping systems and other components can be performed to evaluate the effects of dynamic events (e.g., seismic, water/steam hammer, vibration, thermal fatigue, etc.), or finite element analysis can be used to model welding processes to evaluate residual stresses due to weld overlay or other repair methods.
+For example, dynamic analysis of piping systems and other components, systems and structures can be performed to evaluate the effects of dynamic events (e.g., seismic, water/steam hammer, vibration, thermal fatigue, wind, blast, etc.), or finite element analysis can be used to model welding processes to evaluate residual stresses due to weld overlay or other repair methods.

 Computational Fluid Dynamics or CFD Modelling is used to evaluate internal and external flow in boilers, HRSGs, and piping systems.
 Evaluations are often performed using COSMOS, FloWork, and ANSYS CFX software.